Mets–Willets Point station (IRT Flushing Line): 21st century

 The MTA reintroduced express service to Manhattan at the conclusion of New York Mets weeknight games in July 2007.
 Super-express trains to Manhattan also started operating after weekend games in April 2008.
 The super-express trains run for approximately one hour after the game and only make three stops in Queens before entering Manhattan: 61st Street–Woodside, Queensboro Plaza, and Court Square.

 After Shea Stadium was replaced with Citi Field in 2009, the Metropolitan Transportation Authority renamed the stop Mets–Willets Point, omitting the corporate-sponsored name associated with the current stadium.
 Citigroup had sponsored the new baseball field but did not sign a naming rights deal with the MTA.
 Had the naming rights deal been achieved, the station would have been known as Willets Point–Citi Field.
 In conjunction with Citi Field's construction, the MTA also spent $40 million to renovate the subway and LIRR stations at Willets Point, including $18 million on the subway station.
 The MTA repainted the station, replaced lighting, and renovated the platforms.
 A ramp to the northbound side platform was rehabilitated, making that platform compliant with the Americans with Disabilities Act of 1990 (ADA).
 However, the other platforms remained inaccessible, prompting protests from disability rights advocates.
 Except for game days, the Mets–Willets Point station remained sparsely used, with 4,155 passengers on an average weekday in 2014.

 Unbuilt AirTrain station

 On January 20, 2015, New York Governor Andrew Cuomo announced a plan to build AirTrain LaGuardia, a people mover running along the Grand Central Parkway and connecting the station to LaGuardia Airport.
 The project would have included a $50 million renovation of the Willets Point subway station, which would have become fully accessible.
 In May 2017, Parsons Brinckerhoff was hired to design the AirTrain; at the time, construction was projected to start in 2019.
 Transportation advocates criticized the plan as being overly roundabout.
 In October 2021, Kathy Hochul, who succeeded Cuomo as governor after his resignation, directed PANYNJ to pause the AirTrain project.
 The PANYNJ presented 14 alternatives in March 2022, and the AirTrain LGA project was canceled in March 2023 in favor of increased bus service.

+Proposed redevelopment

+As part of the proposed Metropolitan Park and Hard Rock Hotel & Casino Metropolitan Park, the station would be renovated and redeveloped in order to help serve the area.
+If approved, the plans call for the installation of four elevators to give the entire station ADA accessibility, as well as the construction of several walkways connecting the station to the casino and several parking garages.